Buy your next home using a bridging loan [2020 Complete Guide]

 Once you sell your existing home, the equity or proceeds will pay out your original mortgage, and any additional money will go towards reducing the mortgage on your new home.

-As you are repaying two home loans, we will work with you to make sure your budget can handle repayments on both the bridging loan and your existing loan.
-It is usually between 6 to 12 months depending on the lender.
+As you are repaying two home loans, we will work with you to make sure your budget can handle repayments on both loans.

 Your bridging loan will have interest only repayments (meaning you won’t be repaying any of the loan down) until your home is sold and you have just the one home loan again.